facundoMunoz/faunar/README.md

 # FaunAr

-FaunAr shows information about Argentinian wildlife through a NodeJS website and a React Native app.
+FaunAr shows information about argentinian wildlife through a NodeJS website and a React Native app.

 [![Licence][license-shield]](./LICENSE)